 Your little one might be getting into a more regular pattern with milk feeds – probably only having feeds 3-4 hourly and maybe 4-6 hourly overnight.
 If you’re breastfeeding and baby has a few baby teeth already you may receive a painful bite soon, if you haven’t already.
 You might want to nip that in the bud (excuse the pun).
-One way would be to remove your baby immediately and say ‘no, biting hurts mummy’.
+One way is to remove your baby immediately and say ‘no, biting hurts mummy’.